1. Output Information

 3. Important points

-All data presented in analysis tables supporting Household Wealth in Great Britain releases are presented as current values and consequently may not match the figures quoted within the latest (April 2018 to March 2020) and previous (April 2016 to March 2018) releases.
+• All data presented in Total Household Wealth in Great Britain datasets are presented as current values and consequently may not match the figures quoted within the latest (April 2020 to March 2022) and previous (April 2018 to March 2020) bulletins.

-All reasonable attempts have been made to ensure that the data are as accurate as possible; however, there are two potential sources of error that may affect the reliability of estimates and for which no adequate adjustments can be made, known as sampling and non-sampling errors.
+• All reasonable attempts have been made to ensure that the data are as accurate as possible; however, there are two potential sources of error that may affect the reliability of estimates and for which no adequate adjustments can be made, known as sampling and non-sampling errors, see Section 5: Quality characteristics of the Wealth and Assets Survey data for more information.

 4. Quality summary